What is Project Management?

 Define all project activities.
 In this stage, the project manager lists all activities or tasks, how the tasks are related, how long each task will take, and how each tasks is tied to a specific deadline.
 This phase also allows the project manager to define relationships between tasks, so that, for example, if one task is x number of days late, the project tasks related to it will also reflect a comparable delay.
 Likewise, the project manager can set milestones, dates by which important aspects of the project need to be met.

 Define requirements for completing the project.
 In this stage, the project manager identifies how many people (often referred to as “resources”) and how much expense (“cost”) is involved in the project, as well as any other requirements that are necessary for completing the project.
-The project manager will also need to manage assumptions and risks related to the project.
-The project manager will also want to identify project constraints.
+The project manager will need to manage assumptions and risks related to the project.
+The project manager will also identify project constraints.
 Constraints typically relate to schedule, resources, budget, and scope.
 A change in one constraint will typically affect the other constraints.
 For example, a budget constraint may affect the number of people who can work on the project, thereby imposing a resource constraint.
 Likewise, if additional features are added as part of the project scope, that could affect scheduling, resources, and budget.

 Executing the Project